brianwilsongh/CipherCell/README.md

 # Background

-CipherCell is a hacker-themed HTML5 game loosely based on Bypass, a mini-game from the Mass Effect franchise.
-Like the original, CipherCell will feature multiple levels of rotating, concentric rings where the goal is for the player to move to the center of the cell without being detected.
+CipherCell is a hacker-themed HTML5 game based loosely on Bypass - a mini-game from the Mass Effect franchise.
+Like the original, CipherCell will feature a stage of concentric rings dotted with walls.
+The goal is for the player to move to the center in a limited amount of time without colliding into any objects.

 ![Image of CipherCell](http://i.imgur.com/aKcTEb6.png)